Feminism, Pop-Culture | Posted by Sophie Rae on 07/13/2011

 Here at College Femme we’ve created a community of college-aged women (and men!) who get to reflect about their lives and make all our journeys that much easier.
 Our writers are interested in all sorts of subjects, and so we have articles about school, music, literature, fashion, relationships, college-life, politics, and all sorts of other topics.
 Everything that’s ever posted up on College Femme boils down to one belief we share: Be More.
 Be Yourself.
 Be Beautiful.

-We envision a community where we can celebrate ourselves and the potential we have to do great things, and we support each other …
+We envision a community where we can celebrate ourselves and the potential we have to do great things, and we support …